anagainaru/ADIOS2-addons/ADIOS_bp4.md

 ```
 During Put, the current step is recorded.

-The `EndStep` function perform puts if there are any deferred variables, serializes the data and flushes.
+The `EndStep` function perform puts if there are any deferred variables that have not been copied, serializes the data and flushes.
 Flushing the data is done at certain steps (`currentStep % flushStepsCount == `) and it includes serializing the data,
-write data or write the aggregate data, reseting the buffer and write the metadata in both files (`md.0` and `md.idx`).
+write data or write the aggregate data to the `.data` files, reseting the buffer and write the metadata in both files (`md.0` and `md.idx`).
 At the end the current step is advanced.

 ```